byu-cpe/ecen427/_labs/space_invaders.md

 ## Team Git Repository

-This is the only lab where you will be permitted to work in a team of two.
+This is the only lab where you will be permitted to work in a team.
+Your team can be up to three students.
 You will use a shared repository for this lab, and then return to working in your private repository for the remainder of the labs.

 Follow this link to create a new shared Github repository for lab 3: <https://classroom.github.com/a/07y5GqVV>
   * The first team member to sign up should create a new team name.